PX4/PX4-Autopilot/nuttx/configs/stm32f4discovery/README.txt

   CONFIG_STM32_FSMC=y        : Enables the FSMC
   CONFIG_STM32_FSMC_SRAM=y   : Indicates that SRAM is available via the
                                FSMC (as opposed to an LCD or FLASH).
   CONFIG_HEAP2_BASE          : The base address of the SRAM in the FSMC
                                address space
-  CONFIG_HEAP2_END           : The end (+1) of the SRAM in the FSMC
+  CONFIG_HEAP2_SIZE          : The size of the SRAM in the FSMC
                                address space
   CONFIG_MM_REGIONS          : Must be set to a large enough value to
                                include the FSMC SRAM

 SRAM Configurations
 -------------------